Technical-Coder/NightLite/README.md

 # NightLite
-A light that adjusts its brightness based on how bright/dark it is.
+A light powered by a Raspberry Pi that adjusts its brightness based on how bright/dark it is.

 ## Running
 Run the following command in the terminal when you are in the same directory as the program: ```sudo python3 main.py```.